 All international and domestic flights land at Helsinki-Vantaa International Airport, which is located in Vantaa, 20 kilometers to the north of the central Helsinki.

 Taxis to the center cost 30-40€.
 If you don't want to use taxi, then you can take either (€6.20, every 20 min) or regional bus line 615 (€4.50, every 15 min), about 40 min to the Central Railway Station in the heart of Helsinki.
+The regional bus 615 also stops at Hakaniemi, which is the nearest bus stop to the conference venue.
 The price of the regional bus includes onward transfers to tram, bus, metro, etc.

 Information about the public transportation and ticket prices in Helsinki area is provided by HSL.
 The journey planner is a very handy tool when you need to check what bus, tram or train line you should take.

 Taxi is also an option, all taxi drivers are honest and will not drive around randomly to earn higher fare.
 Taxis take credit cards and tipping is not required.

 The time in Finland is GMT +2.
 The current time in Finland can be found at World Time Server.

 The currency of Finland is Euro (EUR, €).
 You can use for example Yahoo's Currency Converter to check out the exchange rates.
 Major credit cards are accepted in most shops, restaurants, and hotels.
 Cash can be withdrawn with credit cards from Otto ATM machines.
 You can also change Euros at Forex.

 In Finland, VAT (24 %) is included in all prices.
 In restaurants, tipping is not expected.
 You may, however, tip for extraordinarily good service.

 Please check well in advance whether you need a visa to visit Finland.
 If you would want to visit Russia (St. Petersburg is relatively close) during your trip, arrange your visa already in your home country by contacting the local Russian Embassy.